What Is Scleroderma?

-- NSAIDs (nonsteroidal anti-inflammatory drugs like ibuprofen or aspirin).
+- Nonsteroidal anti-inflammatory drugs (NSAIDs) like ibuprofen or aspirin.
 They can help with swelling and pain.

-- Steroids and other drugs to control your immune response.
+- Steroids and other medications to slow your immune system.
 These can help with muscle, joint, or internal organ problems.

-- Drugs that boost blood flow to your fingers
+- Drugs to boost blood flow to your fingers

 - Blood pressure medication

-- Drugs that open blood vessels in the lungs or prevent tissue from scarring
+- Drugs to open blood vessels in your lungs or to keep tissue from scarring

 - Heartburn medication